 With a digital signature, the signee sends all the information needed to prove their identity through the digital signature.
 When signing and returning the document, the document will not only include the original data and the encrypted data, but it will also include the public key and the rest of the information needed to verify the signature.

 When someone wants to verify that a signature is real, the verifier can decrypt the file using both keys to compare their output with the original data.
-If both are the same, the verifier knows the document hasn’t been tampered with.
+The verifier knows the document hasn’t been tampered with if both are the same.

 This process doesn’t have to be done manually.
 Instead, it’s done periodically and constantly by the verification system, also referred to as the Certification Authority, which is usually a part of the electronic signature platform.

-The Certificate Authority has its own public and private key combo that it uses to sign digital certificates for the key holder.
-With these keys, the Certificate Authority validates the document that the creator makes, adding an extra layer of security to the electronic signature.
+The Certificate Authority has its public and private key combo to sign digital certificates for the key holder.
+With these keys, the Certificate Authority validates the document the creator makes, adding an extra layer of security to the electronic signature.

-Once the key is assigned to the document, it can easily be identified by the system through a digital certificate.
+Once the key is assigned to the document, the system can easily identify it through a digital certificate.

-The system will determine the settings of the digital certificate in order to link the public key to them.
+The system will determine the settings of the digital certificate to link the public key to them.
 In the case of digital signatures, most platforms will require you, the user, to set up or sign the certificate before creating a signature.
-This process is usually done automatically when a new account is being created so you don’t have to spend extra time setting things up before sending your first document.
+This process is usually done automatically when a new account is created, so you don’t have to spend extra time setting things up before sending your first document.

 Only to verify users?